-Coffee can give a soldier the alertness he needs in times of prolonged sleep loss or during dangerous combat situations.
+Coffee can give a soldier the alertness they need in times of prolonged sleep loss or during dangerous combat situations.

-Coffee was really more important to the average soldier than anything else he could beg, borrow, or steal,” says an article on food rations in the Civil War.
-“It got him up in the morning and put him to bed at night.
+Coffee was really more important to the average soldier than anything else he could beg, borrow, or steal.
+It got him up in the morning and put him to bed at night.
 Properly made it could float a horseshoe, or dissolve it.
 Like the Missouri River, it was too thick to swim in and too thin to walk on, and would make a jackrabbit spit in a rattlesnake’s eye.

-“There is no record of exactly what type of coffee was issued to the Northern troops.
+There is no record of exactly what type of coffee was issued to the Northern troops.
 Neither the Library of Congress nor Official Records give any clue, other than the fact that the North bought the very best coffee it could buy.
-The South bought anything it could buy.”
+The South bought anything it could buy.

 Today there are detailed records about the coffee and other caffeinated products the U.S. military feeds its personnel—and there are many.
 Products soldiers take into the field with them include caffeinated beef jerky called Perky Jerky, mints, gum, energy bars and applesauce, which the military calls Zapplesauce.
 These products contain about 100 mg of coffee per serving.
 That compares to about 163 mg in an average cup of Joe.

 Wired.com has an excerpt from the book Caffeinated: How Our Daily Helps, Hurts and Hooks Us by Murray Carpenter that states: